ChimeraTK/CommandLineTools/ReadMe.txt

 $ cmake ..

-   In case mtca4u is not installed as a system library you probably have to define the path to MtcaMappedDevice
+   In case mtca4u is not installed as a system library you probably have to define the path to the deviceaccess library

-$ cmake .. -DMtcaMappedDeviceDir=${HOME}/mtca4u/00.19.00/MtcaMappedDevice/00.15.00
+$ cmake .. -Dmtca4u-deviceaccess_Dir=${HOME}/mtca4u/00.FIXME.00/deviceaccess/00.03.01

    By default, the installation will happen to the bin directory of the source tree.
 If you want to specify a different directory, specify the